 Yves Klein began making monochromes in 1947.
-For him they were a rejection of the idea of representation in painting and therefore the way to attain creative freedom.
-Klein did not give titles to these works but after his death in 1962 his widow Rotraut Klein-Moquay numbered all the known blue monochromes IKB 1 to IKB 194, in a sequence which did not reflect their chronological order.
+For him, they were a rejection of the idea of representation in painting and therefore the way to attain creative freedom.
+Klein did not give titles to these works but after his death in 1962 his widow Rotraut Klein-Moquay numbered all the known blue monochromes IKB 1 to IKB 194, in a sequence that did not reflect their chronological order.

 2. IKB 45

 IKB 45 was one of nearly two hundred blue monochrome paintings Yves Klein made during his short life.
 On May 12, 1962, Klein showed symptoms of a heart attack, and on May 15 he suffered a second, full heart attack after attending a friend’s opening night exhibition.
-Yves never recovered, and died at his home on June 6, 1962 at the age of 34.
+Yves never recovered and died at his home on June 6, 1962, at the age of 34.

 3. Big Blue Anthropometry in gallery

 For his Anthropometries series, Klein used nude female models as “brushes.”
 He had a system of pressing bodies against the paper support.
 He staged the making of Anthropometries as elaborate performances for an audience, complete with blue cocktails and a performance of his Monotone Symphony—a single note played for twenty minutes, followed by twenty minutes of silence.